euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 colleagues [Aubry-2010]_.
 We also don’t discuss the choice of the storage *technology*, but it is believed that super-capacitors would be the most suitable choice.
+Because energy storage is very expensive (~20 k€/kWh or ~5 k€/MJ for supercaps),
+there is an interest in studying how to make the best use of a given capacity to avoid a costly over-sizing.

 Finding an Optimal Smoothing Policy
 -----------------------------------